hasura/graphql-engine/docs/graphql/manual/queries/sorting.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 For array relationships only aggregates can be used for sorting.

-**Example:** Fetch a list of authors sorted by their article count in descending.
+**Example:** Fetch a list of authors sorted in descending order of their article count:

 .. graphiql::
   :view_only: